-- A person who once sold drugs
+- Someone who once sold medicine

 - Seeing someone using drugs